NREL/ReEDS-2.0/README.md

 ![Image of NREL Logo](images/nrel-logo.png)

-## Welcome to the Regional Energy Deployment System (ReEDS) India Model!
+## Welcome to the Regional Energy Deployment System (ReEDS) Model!

 This GitHub repository contains the source code for NREL&#39;s ReEDS India model.
 This version was adapted from the ReEDS model developed for North America.
 [Table 2](#Tab2) summarizes differences in model design and capabilities between the two versions.

 Users of this source code agree to the ReEDS licensing agreement [https://nrel.gov/analysis/reeds/request-access.html](https://nrel.gov/analysis/reeds/request-access.html).
-The ReEDS India source code is available at no cost from the National Renewable Energy Laboratory.
-The ReEDS India model can be downloaded or cloned from [https://github.com/NREL/ReEDS\_OpenAccess](https://github.com/NREL/ReEDS-2.0), referring to the 'India' branch.
+The ReEDS India Version 2019 source code is available at no cost from the National Renewable Energy Laboratory.
+The ReEDS India model can be downloaded or cloned from [https://github.com/NREL/ReEDS\_OpenAccess](https://github.com/NREL/ReEDS_OpenAccess) (Branch: India).
 New users must request access to the ReEDS repository through [https://nrel.gov/analysis/reeds/request-access.html](https://nrel.gov/analysis/reeds/request-access.html).

 ## Contents